Snaacky/thewiki/docs/guides/docker.md

 # See (https://docs.docker.com/engine/storage/) for more information on giving your containers access to storage locations.
 # Generally, the structure follows a `/path/to/your/data:/path/your/container/sees` structure, where the path after the colon is how the folders you add will appear from the perspective of your container.
 #
-# Following the recommend directory structure from before, we've already filled out the volume mount settings, so that every service will have it's
+# Following the recommend directory structure from before, we've already filled out the volume mount settings, so that every service will have its
-# own directory for it's compose files, all in the form of `/home/user/projects/automation/<service name>`.
+# own directory for its compose files, all in the form of `/home/user/projects/automation/<service name>`.
 #
 # This can of course be changed if you're experienced with Docker and would prefer to use custom mount locations.
 #